aribamin/MongoMessenger/README.md

   jennif11, Jennifer Wang <br />

 # Group work break-down strategy - Started: 23 March, 2024, log updates here as we go, Completion: By hand-in deadline
+Our group adopted a collaborative approach where we divided the tasks based on individual strengths and interests.
+Here's a breakdown of the work items among partners:

+Arib

+Estimated Time Spent:
+Progress: Completed all tasks assigned

+Dric
+Wrote the initial timelines in the README.md file Estimated Time Spent:
+Progress: Completed all tasks assigned

+Jared

+Estimated Time Spent:
+Progress: Completed all tasks assigned

+Jen

+Estimated Time Spent:
+Progress: Completed all tasks assigned

+Coordination Method
+We maintained communication primarily through a Discord group chat, where we regularly updated each other on progress, discussed any roadblocks, and coordinated the integration of individual components.
+Additionally, we held virtual meetings on discord to synchronize our efforts and address any issues collectively.

+Initial Tasks:
 Create the necessary starting files into the repo - Jared <br />
-Update the readme file with timelines as we go, remind group members to log their contributions in the discord group chat to keep a record of time as well as work done - Dric <br />
+Update the readme file timelines, remind group members to discuss their contributions in the discord group chat to keep a record of time as well as work done- Dric <br />

-Task 1 - Started: 23 March, 2024, Completition: <br />
+Task 1 - Started: 23 March, 2024 || Completition: <br />
 - Set up the collections and having the documents inserted from the json files (steps 1 and 2) - Jared <br />
 - Step 3: Writing the queries needed - Split up between everyone? <br />
 - Step 4: Creating indices and analyzing runtime -

-Task 2: <br />
+Task 2 - Started 26 March, 2024 || Compleition: <br />

 # Code execution guide